openid/eKYC-IDA/openid-ida-verified-claims.md

 # Scope

 This specification defines the schema of JSON objects used to describe identity assurance relating to a natural person.
 It consists of the definition of a new claim called `verified_claims` that will be registered with the IANA "JSON Web Token Claims Registry" established by [@!RFC7519].
-As part of the definition of the `verified_claims` claim there will also be an element defined called `verification` that provides a flexible container for identity assurance metadata.
-It is anticipated that the `verification` element may be used by otrher spec authors and implementers where the verification metadata is needed indepoendantly of the end-user Claims.
+As part of the definition of the `verified_claims` claim there is also be an element defined called `verification` that provides a flexible container for identity assurance metadata.
+It is anticipated that the `verification` element may be used by other spec authors and implementers where the verification metadata is needed independantly of the end-user verified Claims.

 ## Terminology